 This another easy way to install software on Ubuntu Linux.
 Just like installing software from the Ubuntu software center, the command line is similar to it.
 The only difference is Ubuntu software center is based on a graphical user interface, and an apt command is based on a command-line interface.
 Many software provides an apt command for installing software.

 For example, the Chromium browser has the way, Ubuntu software center, and apt command, to install it on Ubuntu.
 If you want to install it, then go to Ubuntu software center and give search by keyword Chromium or else just type this simple apt command into the Terminal (Ctrl+Alt+T):

 Removing software is also very easy for apt command installation.

 7. How To Install App in Ubuntu Using PPA

 PPA – Personal Package Archive is another easy way to install software on Ubuntu Linux.
-Many developers want to offer the latest version of their software directly to the end users.
-In that case, PPA can be used as Ubuntu official software repository takes a month to include any cutting-edge software in Ubuntu software center.
+Many developers want to offer the latest version of their software directly to the end-users.
+In that case, PPA can be used as Ubuntu’s official software repository takes a month to include any cutting-edge software in the Ubuntu software center.
 So many Ubuntu users may not wait for that long time rather can use PPA to install the latest version instantly.